The food you feed your Cavalier King Charles Spaniel should be one of your top priorities when it comes to dog care.

 - Contains (1) 40 Pound Bag of Dry Dog Food.
 For a limited time, you may receive either bag while we update our packaging

-- Farm-raised chicken
+- Farm-raised beef

 - No poultry by-product meal, filler, wheat, or wheat gluten ingredients